InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/code-consumers.md

 # Title

-Who is using my code?
+Code Consumers

+# Patlet
+TBD

 # Problem
-There's several reasons why we might want to know who's using our code.
+There's several reasons why we might want to know who's using (consuming) our code.
 We can't do the following:
 * notify downstream users/projects of found (fixed?) vulnerabilities
 * audit flow of IP
 * kill off code - knowing where (or if) it is used